It’s near the end of February, which means spring is officially right around the corner. (Yes, it’s true!)

 All of this becomes a great way for email marketing teams and brands to connect with consumers in exciting new ways.
 For more information, let’s take a closer look at three real-world examples that show just how a few of today’s industry leader are achieving all of this—and more—today.

-One of the best ways to use weather data in email is to feature the current conditions in another location far from the opener.
+One of the best ways to use real-time weather data in email is to feature the current conditions in another location far from the opener.